September 30th – A Day of Learning

 We’ve shared a list of events, activities, recommended media, and learning opportunities with the team.
 We have encouraged everyone to add to this list as they discover new and interesting resources.

-Our team is looking forward to their day of exploration and learning and is excited to share their new knowledge through group discussions and lunch and learn sessions throughout the year.
+Our team is looking forward to their day of exploration and learning.
+We are excited to share our knowledge through group discussions and lunch and learn sessions throughout the year.

 How will you be spending your day on September 30?
 Drop us an email to let us know.